zefc92/CapTerra/about.md

 ---
 layout: page
-title: Design - CapTerra Landscaping
+title: About - CapTerra Landscaping
 description: Information on ordering and what to expect during the build process.
 sitemap:
     priority: 0.7